An SOS

 Touchy parents revising America’s story to force their current politics on schools does nothing less than highjack education.
 Talented people leave the classroom endangering the US’s most essential institution.
 Worse, the exertions and sacrifice of those who came before, are papered over to suit today’s furor.

 America’s lifeblood is our shared story, it’s what defines us as a distinct people.
-We must understand those central principles from our past to move forward as a nation.
+We must understand those central principles from our past to move forward as a healthy nation.

-To those students whose parents challenged the historic record, it’s unfortunate they cannot let go, just a little and trust public education.
+To those students whose parents challenged the historic record, it’s unfortunate they cannot let go just a little, and trust public education.
 This is our kids birthright.

 And know this-I wasn’t lying.